Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 3.2.
 Download the "Sync Volume" Shortcut

-- On your iPhone, open the link below:
+- On your iPhone, open this link:

-👉 Download the Sync Volume Shortcut
+👉 Download Sync Volume Shortcut

 - Tap Get Shortcut